-Local authorities have a duty to find a home for families or individuals approaching them who fit ‘priority need’ criteria.
+Local authorities have a duty to find a home for families or individuals approaching them who fit a ‘priority need’ criteria.
 These households are initially offered temporary housing such as private sector housing, nightly paid accommodation or B&Bs.
 This should be a pre cursor to finding a more permanent solution.

-‘Priority need’ households include those with dependent children, pregnant women, those threatened with homelessness due to an emergency e.g. a flood, and those who are vulnerable.
+‘Priority need’ is defined as households including those with dependent children, pregnant women, those threatened with homelessness due to an emergency e.g. a flood, and those who are vulnerable.

 Homelessness Reduction Act 2017